The 5 Best Cooling Mattresses of 2026

 3. Best Mid-Range Cooling Mattress

 If you're looking for a cheaper mattress with outstanding cooling, go for the Purple Mattress.
-This all-foam mattress's comfort layer is made of the same Gel-Flex material as the Purple RestorePlus Hybrid's.
-While its foam support layer may hold onto more heat than that mattress's coil layer, it's still an exceptionally cooling mattress.
-This 'Medium-Firm' mattress offers great support for lighter people, making it a good option for back and stomach sleeping.
-While it doesn't offer enough pressure relief for lighter side sleepers, it's also a good option for side sleepers in the average and heavier weight categories.
+This Medium-Firm mattress has an all-foam design, but its comfort layer is made of the same Gel-Flex material as the Purple RestorePlus Hybrid's.
+The foam support layer may hold onto more heat than that mattress's coil layer, but it's still an exceptionally cooling mattress.

-Its responsive, bouncy feel makes it feel easy to move around on, despite its all-foam design.
+This mattress is best-suited for lighter back and stomach sleepers as well as average-weight side sleepers.
+The responsive, bouncy sleeping surface makes it feel easy to move around on.
 It's also decently durable, since its polyfoam layers are made of good-quality foam.
-While its motion dissipation isn't great, it still offers a good performance for sleeping with a partner.
-While it offers good edge support, if you need very sturdy edges for getting in and out of bed, it's not ideal.
+Like the Saatva Latex Hybrid, its motion isolation performance is good but not great.
+You'll feel most movements near the source, but not all over the mattress, and motion dissipates quickly.
+Similarly, while it offers good edge support, if you need very sturdy edges for getting in and out of bed, it's not ideal.

 4. Best Budget Cooling Mattress